siddhartha-gadgil/automating-mathematics/content/posts/proving-by-solving.md

 While the theoretical __P__ vs __NP__ problem remains mysterious, the Cook-Levine theorem has had some remarkable practical uses.
 Since so many classes of problems can be reduced to solving one class of problems, namely __SAT__, a powerful approach has been to develop various clever ways and powerful programs incorporating them, called _SAT solvers_, to solve __SAT__ problems better, and then using these to solve other problems.
 An extension of SAT solvers are programs called SMT-solvers (for _Satisfiability Modulo Theories_).

-The Boolean satisfiability problem (SAT) asks whether a set of equations involving variables that are either `true` ro `false`, so called _Boolean_ variables, has a solution.
+The Boolean satisfiability problem (SAT) asks whether a set of equations involving variables that are either `true` or `false`, so called _Boolean_ variables, has a solution.
 More precisely, we have finitely many variables `P`, `Q`, ... each of which can be either true or false.
 From these we build statements using the logical operations _and_, _or_ and _not_.
 For example, we may require than `P` is `true` and `Q` is false (i.e., not `Q` is true).
 Given a finite list of such conditions, we may or may not have a solution &mdash; for example `P` being true and `P` being false cannot both be satisfied.
 Determining whether there is a solution is the problem SAT.
 Clearly given a solution it is easy to check that it is correct, so SAT is in __NP__.

 While it appears that no program can solve all SAT problems reasonably fast (i.e., in polynomial time), high-performance SAT solvers try to solve SAT problems as quickly as possible in practice.
 Indeed in many cases SAT problems are not that hard &mdash; for example if there are either so many solutions that one can readily find one or so many constraints that one can readily show that there are none.